sustglobal/dev-center/jekyll/dataguide_hazards/heatwaves.md

 ## Methodologies
 **Heatwave Days per Year**

+Total days in a given year exceeding the historic 98th percentile for temperature.

 This indicator uses NASA Global Downscaled Daily Projections ([GDDP](https://www.nasa.gov/nex/gddp)) to estimate the number of days exceeding the historic 98th percentile of annual temperatures.
 This temperature threshold varies spatially, based on the 98th percentile of a given location.
 As such, the heatwave metric indicates anomalously high temperatures relative to what was locally typical in the past.

 ## Known Limitations